pvdrz/pijama/notes.md

 The part that encodes which kind of instruction we are executing is the `Opcode`, which can use anything from 1 to 3 bytes.

-The `Mod R/M` and `SIB` parts encode an operand of the instruction, this operand resides in memory.
-These two parts specify how to access this operand.
+The `Mod R/M` and `SIB` bytes encode an operand of the instruction, this operand resides in memory.
+These two bytes specify how to access this operand.
 Some instructions don't require this.

 Sometimes the `Mod R/M` bytes are followed by a `Displacement` which can use 1,